 - 1/2 cup crystallized ginger, finely chopped

-- 1/2 cup maple chips, plus more for sprinkling
+- 1/2 cup maple syrup granules, plus more for sprinkling

 - Preheat oven to 375F and grease baking sheets with non stick spray.